We all have a story–including God. . . .

 - Be biblically baptized as a believer by immersion.

-- Meet with a member of the pastoral staff so that our pastors can help you with the decision.
+- Pray about what church God would have you join and meet with a member of the pastoral staff so that our pastors can help you with the decision.

 - Attend a membership class that further explains who we are as a church fellowship.